Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Hiking trail along a tree covered ridge

-How about a Continental Divide Trail - a long trail that splits a continent!
+Hikers are fortunate that the Continental Divide Trail exists - a long trail that splits a continent.

 Or provides its backbone, if you'd prefer a more poetic description.